scenerystack/community/docs/community/project-idea-list.md

 Implementing an accessibility view for all SceneryStack projects is a crucial step towards making web projects more inclusive and user-friendly.
 This project contributes to the accessibility of educational tools and offers valuable experience in front-end development, accessibility standards implementation, and user experience design.

-#### How to Apply
+#### Contributing to the Project

-Interested contributors should begin by participating in the [Project 2 Discussion Thread](https://github.com/orgs/scenerystack/discussions/124) to express their interest, ask questions, and engage with mentors and the SceneryStack/PhET community.
-Then proceed with the [instructions above for applying](#how-to-apply).
+Interested contributors should begin by participating in the [Project 2 Discussion Thread](https://github.com/orgs/scenerystack/discussions/124) to express their interest, ask questions, and engage with the SceneryStack community.
+Don't forget to read the [Contribution Guidelines](../CONTRIBUTING.md) before starting your work.

 ---

 ### Project 3: Optimizing Shape Operations in the Kite Library

-**Project Size:** 90-175 hours
+**Project Size:** small to medium

-**Estimated Difficulty:** Beginner to Intermediate
+**Estimated Difficulty:** beginner to intermediate

 **Recommended Skills:**